 Using a Visualization as an Element

-If you define a frame interface for a visualization and reference it, then this construct behaves like a visualization element:
+When you define a frame interface for a visualization and then reference the visualization, this construct behaves like a visualization element:

 When creating the frame interface on the Frame Configuration tab, you can define which properties will be public.
-You can create an interface yourself.
+You can define the interface yourself.

 You can categorize the properties and structure them hierarchically to provide for a clear overview.

-When the frame is selected there, exactly those properties which were defined in the frame interface are displayed in the Properties view.
-Now when you configure the properties, you will get help as usual from the editors which are provided in the view.
+When the referenced frame is selected in the visualization editor, exactly those properties are displayed in the Properties view which have been defined in the frame interface (Open Frame Configuration).
+When you assign values there, you will get help as usual from the editors provided in the view.
 The handling is the same.

-If the Forward inputs standard property is configured, then user input is forwarded to the referenced visualization.
+If the Forward inputs standard property has been added to the frame interface, then specific user inputs will be forwarded to the referenced visualization.
+These mouse events are

 Double-click the

-is displayed in the visualization editor.
+Gaugevisualization object.Gaugeis displayed in the visualization editor.
 The Frame Configuration tab is displayed in the top part.
-The properties for the frame interface are defined there.Focus on the frame configuration and click Add node.
+The properties for the frame interface are defined there.Focus on the frame configuration and click the Add node command.

 The new node has the default name Property and has to be configured now.